bnb-chain/BEPs/BEP2.md

 **Issue Process:**

-- Issuer signed an issue transaction and make it broadcasted to one of Binance Chain nodes
+- Issuer signed an issue transaction and make it broadcasted to one of BNB Beacon Chain nodes
-- This Binance Chain node will check this transaction.
-If there is no error, then this transaction will be broadcasted to other Binance Chain nodes
+- This BNB Beacon Chain node will check this transaction.
+If there is no error, then this transaction will be broadcasted to other BNB Beacon Chain nodes
 - Issue transaction is committed on the blockchain by block proposer
 - Validators will verify the constraints on total supply and symbol and deduct the fee from issuer’s account
 - New token’s symbol is generated based on the transaction hash.
-It is added to the issuer’s address and token info is saved on the Binance Chain
+It is added to the issuer’s address and token info is saved on the BNB Beacon Chain

 #### 5.3.2 Transfer Tokens